danielatrivella/NP3_MS_Workflow/README.md

 # Getting Started

 The input for the NP³ MS workflow are LC-MS/MS raw data files in mzXML or mzML formats (mzData format could also be used, but was not vastly tested).
 It supports only the positive ([M+H]+) ion mode.
-The negative ([M-H]-) ion mode could also be used, but the Steps 7 and 8 were not vastly tested for it and could lead to undesired results.
+The negative ([M-H]-) ion mode could also be used, but the Steps 6 is not supported and Steps 7 and 8 were not vastly tested for it and could lead to undesired results, the rest of the results can be used.

 Let's use the samples L754_bacs present in the 'test' folder to check the installation and run the NP³ MS workflow for the first time.
 A metadata table (Step 1) is already provided in the 'test/L754_bacs' folder.